-The Central African Republic is a developing nation in the lowest 25% of the world's economies.
+The Central African Republic is a developing nation classified as low income.
 Located in central Africa (south of Chad and north of Democratic Republic of Congo), the climate is classified as predominantly humid equatorial (long dry season).

 See also: Library article for Yellow Fever